caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 You can also define a `finally` block.
-This goes after the final `catch` block, and contains code that is almost always run.
-If the `try` block executed successfully with no exceptions, the `finally` block is then execute before continuing.
+This goes after the final `catch` block, and contains code that is (almost) always run.
+If the `try` block executed successfully with no exceptions, the `finally` block is then executed before continuing.
 If an exception is thrown and handled by a catch block, the `finally` block is run after the catch block executes; if the catch block throws or rethrows an exception, the `finally` block is run before the new exception is handled.
 The `finally` block is intended for cleanup code that must normally always be run, for example to close open files or network connections.
 You can, indeed, use `try { ... } finally { ... }` with no `catch` for this purpose.

 I said the code in a `finally` block is *almost* always run.
 If an exception bubbles up all the way to the top of the stack and the program exits as a result, it might not run; whether it runs or not depends on various system-specific conditions such as what CLR implementation is running the code and how the operating system is configured.
 Normally this is not a problem given that your program is in its death-throes anyway; if you absolutely must guarantee that a `finally` block is run then insert a bare-bones `catch (Exception e) { throw; }` block either above the `finally` in question, or if that is not possible, in a calling frame.

-You may see code in which exception handling is used for "normal" flow-of-control&mdash;code in which exception handling is used not just to trap error states, but also to detect and trap expected situations and behave accordingly.
+You may see code in which exception handling is used for "normal" flow-of-control&mdash;code in which exception handling is used not just to trap error states, but also to detect and trap normal, expected situations and behave accordingly.
 In some situations this can be very convenient to do; however, it is generally not recommended.
-There is something of a performance penalty imposed when using try and catch, due to the amount of work which may be involved in unwinding the stack and generating the stack trace, so using them for normal flow-of-control should normally be avoided.
+There is something of a performance penalty imposed when using try and catch, due to the amount of work which may be involved in unwinding the stack and generating the stack trace, so using them for normal flow-of-control should be avoided if possible.

 #### Expressions and operators

 Expressions are such a key part of the language that it feels slightly strange to be approaching them at this point in the course, after we have already covered more complex topics such as classes, inheritance, exception handling and suchlike.
-After all, the vast majority of statements in C# are either expressions or contain them, to such an extent that you are liable to overlook their existance in a "cannot see the wood for the trees" situation.
+After all, the vast majority of statements in C# are either expressions or contain them, to such an extent that you are liable to overlook their existence, unable to see the wood for the trees.
 In essence, anything that is not either a declaration of some kind, or one of the kinds of statement listed above, is probably an expression, and many of those statements themselves contain expressions, as we have seen.

 Expressions can contain operators; indeed, expressions are the only place you will see operators.
-However, an expression does not have to contain any operators; for example, a variable name on its own can be an expression, such as when it is the parameter to a method call; or a literal value is also itself an expression.
+However, an expression does not have to contain any operators; for example, a variable name on its own can be an expression, such as when it is the parameter to a method call.
+A literal value is also itself an expression, as is a method call.

 Every expression has a type, and when evaluated, a value.
-The type of an expression is the type of the value it evaluates to, but not necessarily the specific type of the value.
+The type of an expression is the type of the value it evaluates to, but not necessarily the specific type it will evaluate to.
 This is self-evidently the case if an expression's type is one that cannot be instantiated, such as an interface or an abstract class.

 The language has a relatively rich set of operators, which can be categorised in a variety of ways.
 There are unary, binary and ternery operators, taking one, two or three operands respectively; there are operators with side-effects and operators without side-effects.
 Most C# operators are *left-associative*; that is, they group from left to right by default, but a few are right-associative.
 The operator order of precedence can be overridden using parentheses in an intuitive way.
-There are a number of situations where the same symbol is used for both a binary and a unary operator.
+There are a number of situations where the same symbol is used for both a binary and an unary operator.

 All operands are themselves expressions, and are evaluated from left to right irrespective of the associativity of the operator.
-Some operators place restrictions on their operands; for example, the left-hand side of an assignment expression must be something that can have a value assigned to it, such as a variable or a settable property (similar to the concept of an *l-value* in C, although in C# the concept does not have a name).
+Some operators place restrictions on their operands; for example, the left-hand side of an assignment expression must be something that can have a value assigned to it, such as a mutable variable or a settable property (similar to the concept of an *l-value* in C, although in C# the concept does not have a name).
 The majority of binary operators always evaluate both operands; some binary operators and the "conditional operator" (the only ternery operator) conditionally evaluate some operands.

 When operators are used with numeric operands, a set of promotion rules is applied to the types before the operation, and this determines the type of the result.
 Notably, the smallest-sized result of any numeric binary operator is `int`, so even, say, a bitwise operation between two bytes will always give an `int` value as the result.
 In general automatic promotion always results in a type which can contain any possible value of either operand, with an exception thrown if this is not possible: for example, an operation between an `ulong` and and `int` without explicit casting will throw an exception, because there is no type which can store both the largest values of `ulong` and the negative values of `int`.
 Similarly, you cannot mix `decimal` with either `double` or `float` operands without using explicit casting.